Prep Work and How To Paint Stucco

 Applying sealants to all cracks and gaps is very important and will drastically affect how long the paint job lasts.
 Water must be stopped from penetrating beneath the paint finish.
 The best and most appropriate sealant is an elastomeric caulk.
 With excellent adhesion and elongation characteristics this sealant will last a long time.

 Any loose stucco must be removed and repaired.
-A professional contractor who can match the existing texture should repair large areas.
+Awho can match the existing texture should repair large areas.
 Smaller areas can be repaired with specialized patching compounds.
 The basic steps are very easy.
 First chip away all loose material.
 Now rinse the area with water using a wire brush to remove any remaining powder or grit.
 The patching compound can be applied after the area has dried.

 The best patching compounds are a powder mixed with water.
 The first application will smooth the area and level it with the existing finish.
 The second application is to provide the necessary texture matching the surrounding stucco.
 Matching any texture is extremely difficult.
 Most likely the patched area will a little different.